stoked-ion/T4-Operator-s-manual/Sputtering_ANFF_SOP.typ

 //== Start up and Loading the Jig

 Before starting, ensure that:
- - the gauges are properly loaded in the jig.
  - the power of GUN\#4 is supplying power to GUN\#3 (where the nickel is loaded).
-  - _Note: This SOP is updated considering this setup._
+  - _Note: This SOP considers this setup_.
+  - _Last update: 18 JUL 2025._

 == Loading
 + Switch off the loading bay vacuum pump.